broughtj/broughtj.github.io/_drafts/2017-01-07-scholarship.md

 > so.

 Journal rankings become the currency of rent seeking among academics.
-It amazes me how unthinkingly many, otherise very intelligent and analytical people, sorry passively accept "the way things are" when it comes to the importance of journal rankings.
+It amazes me how unthinkingly many, otherise very intelligent and analytical people, so passively accept "the way things are" when it comes to the importance of journal rankings and such things.

-We are the poorer for thinking so narrowly.
+We are the poorer for such narrow thinking.

 [jbm]: https://en.wikipedia.org/wiki/James_M._Buchanan
 [cato]: https://object.cato.org/sites/cato.org/files/serials/files/cato-journal/1989/5/cj9n1-10.pdf